Dipesh Chakrabarty

-Dipesh Chakrabarty (born 1948, in Kolkata, India) is an Indian historian and leading scholar of postcolonial theory and subaltern studies.
-He is the Lawrence A. Kimpton Distinguished Service Professor in history at the University of Chicago, and is the recipient of the 2014 Toynbee Prize, named after Professor Arnold J. Toynbee, that recognizes social scientists for significant academic and public contributions to humanity.
-He is the author of the seminal Provincializing Europe: Postcolonial Thought and Historical Difference (2000) and of the essay "The Climate of History: Four Theses."
+Dipesh Chakrabarty (born 1948 in Kolkata, India) is an Indian historian and leading scholar of postcolonial theory and subaltern studies.
+He is the Lawrence A. Kimpton Distinguished Service Professor in history at the University of Chicago, and is the recipient of the 2014 Toynbee Prize, which recognizes social scientists for significant academic and public contributions to humanity.
+He is the author of the book Provincializing Europe: Postcolonial Thought and Historical Difference (2000) and of the essay "The Climate of History: Four Theses" (2009).

-Biography
+Education

-Dipesh Chakrabarty attended Presidency College of the University of Calcutta, where he received his undergraduate degree in physics.
+Dipesh Chakrabarty attended Presidency College, Kolkata, where he received his undergraduate degree in physics.
 He also received a postgraduate diploma in management (MBA) from Indian Institute of Management Calcutta.
-Later he moved on to the Australian National University in Canberra, from where he earned a PhD in history.
+Later he attended the Australian National University in Canberra, where he earned a PhD in history.

+Career
-Chakrabarty has had an extensive program of visiting lectureships: Visiting Fellow, Humanities Institute, Princeton, USA (2002); Hitesranjan Sanyal Visiting Professor of History, Centre for Studies in Social Sciences, University of Calcutta (2003); Visitor, Humanities Center, State University of New York, Stony Brook (2004); Visiting Fellow, Max Planck Institute for Historical Sciences, University of Göttingen, Germany (2005); Faculty, Seminar in Experimental Critical Theory, University of California, Irvine (2005); Visiting Research Professor, University of Technology, Sydney (2005 and 2009); Visitor, Center for Historical Studies, Jawaharlal Nehru University, Delhi (2005); Scholar-in-residence, Pratt Institute, New York (2005); Visiting Professor, European Humanities University, Vilnius, Lithuania (2006); Ida Beam Distinguished Visiting professor, University of Iowa (2007); Distinguished Visitor, Institute of Advanced Study, University of Minnesota (2007); Fellow at the Wissenschaftskolleg zu Berlin (2008–09): Katz Professor in the Humanities, University of Washington, Seattle (2009); Hallsworth Visiting Professor, University of Manchester, England (2009); Institut für die Wissenschaften vom Menschen, Vienna, Austria (2010); Lansdowne Lecturer, Victoria University, Canada (2012); Nicholson Distinguished Visiting Scholar, University of Illinois, Urbana-Champaign (2013).

-In 2014, Chakrabarty delivered the IWM Lectures in Human Sciences in Vienna; a public lecture at Cankaya Municipality (Ankara, Turkey); Principal's Distinguished Visitor, Queen's University, Canada; distinguished visitor, Humanities Institute, Stony Brook University, New York; visitor, University of Barcelona, Spain; visiting fellow, Humanities Research Centre, College of Arts & Social Sciences, Australian National University (2014); GLASS scholar, Leiden University Institute for Area Studies (LIAS) – Humanities University of Leiden, (2015).
+Chakrabarty's academic appointments include visiting fellow at the Princeton Humanities Institute (2002); visiting professor of history at the Centre for Studies in Social Sciences, Calcutta (2003); visitor at the State University of New York Humanities Center (2004); visiting fellow at the University of Göttingen Max Planck Institute for Historical Sciences (2005); faculty at the University of California, Irvine Seminar in Experimental Critical Theory (2005); visiting research professor at the University of Technology Sydney (2005 and 2009); visitor at the Jawaharlal Nehru University Center for Historical Studies (2005); scholar-in-residence at the Pratt Institute (2005); visiting professor at the European Humanities University (2006); Ida Beam Distinguished Visiting Professor at the University of Iowa (2007); Distinguished Visitor at the University of Minnesota Institute of Advanced Study (2007); fellow at the Berlin Institute for Advanced Study (2008–09); Katz Professor in the Humanities at the University of Washington (2009); Hallsworth Visiting Professor at the University of Manchester (2009); Institute for Human Science (IWM) (2010); Lansdowne Lecturer at Victoria University, Toronto (2012); Nicholson Distinguished Visiting Scholar at the University of Illinois Urbana-Champaign (2013); Principal's Distinguished Visitor at Queen's University at Kingston; distinguished visitor at the Stony Brook University Humanities Institute; visitor at the University of Barcelona; visiting fellow at the Australian National University Humanities Research Centre (2014); and GLASS scholar at the Leiden University Institute for Area Studies (2015).

+In 2014, Chakrabarty delivered the IWM Lectures in Human Sciences and a public lecture at Çankaya District.
+In 2015, he gave one of the Tanner Lectures on Human Values at Yale University on "The Human Condition in the Anthropocene".

 He also served on the Humanities jury for the Infosys Prize from 2014 to 2016.